National Capitol DX Association's

 Each national IARU society establishes its own procedures for the

 operation of its QSL Bureau.
-Here in the United States you do not
+Here in the United States you

-Bureau.
-As long as you provide us with the means so that we can ship
+through the Bureau.
+As long as you provide us with the

-your cards to you, you can get your cards through this Bureau.
+means so that we can ship your cards to you, you can get your cards

 We should note here that in some overseas countries the standard size

 of QSLs is larger than it is here in the USA.
-For that reason we ask
+For that

-that you send a 5 x 7-1/2 or 6 x 9 inch self-addressed, stamped
+reason we ask that you send a 5 x 7-1/2 or 6 x 9 inch self-addressed,

 Neatly print your call-sign in the upper left corner of the envelope.
 Place your mailing address on the front center of the envelope.